 Authentication Service at the Embassy

 Authentication can be done by mail or in person at the Embassy.
-The fee is $50 (NOK 310) per Notarial signature.
+There is a fee per Notarial signature.
 If paying at the Embassy cash or by credit card is accepted.
 Personal checks are not accepted.

 Service by Mail

-If you are authenticating your document by mail, please send a bankremisse, (available at any Norwegian bank), for NOK 310 per notarial signature, made payable to the U.S. Embassy.
+If you are authenticating your document or requesting a certified copy by mail, please send a bankremisse, (available at any Norwegian bank), with a fee per notarial signature or certified copy, made payable to the U.S. Embassy.
 Please send a large, self-addressed envelope with NOK 140 worth of stamps so that we may return your documents by registered mail.
+Please send your items by registered mail to: U.S. Embassy, U.S. Citizen Services, Henrik Ibsens gate 48, 0244 Oslo.

 Medallion Signature Guarantee: The Embassy does not issue Medallion Signature Guarantees.
 More information.